Mitigating Watermark Forgery in Generative Models via Randomized Key Selection: Discussion

-\paragraph{Limitations and Future Challenges.} We identify the following limitations. \textbf{First}, our adaptive attacker achieves 65\% forgery success, indicating that capable adversaries who can detect which secret key was used to watermark content can substantially improve over blind attackers.
-However, the adaptive attacker considered in our paper may be unrealistic, as we allow the attacker ground-truth labels of which key generated which samples for up to $5\,000$ labels per key. \textbf{Second}, as mentioned earlier, computational overhead scales linearly with keys and methods (negligible for text but potentially significant for expensive image watermarking schemes), requiring providers to balance $r$ against available resources. \textbf{Third}, our defense targets averaging/distillation attacks but provides no protection against instance-based attacks that can forge a watermark after observing only a single samples.
-For instance, \cite{muller2025black, jain2025forging} succeed in the image domain by optimizing against specific keys (see example in \Cref{fig:semantic_forgery}).
-We highlight that these are not flaws in our approach, but instead originate in the underlying watermarking method which lacks proper randomization of the watermark.
-Forgery-resistant image watermarks that withstand such instance-based attackers are an open problem. \textbf{Fourth}, while our experiments focus on Mistral-7B/Gemma-2B models and Red-Green list watermarks, we expect results to generalize to larger models (fundamental vulnerability patterns remain consistent) and other watermarking methods and our theoretical analysis is independent of the model used to generate watermarked content.
+\textbf{Limitations and Future Challenges.} We identify the following limitations. \textbf{First}, our informed attacker achieves up to 65\% forgery success when given key-labeled samples, indicating that attackers who can infer which key generated each sample can partially circumvent our defense.
+Importantly, this setting assumes access to key labels, which would require a system-level security breach in practice.
+As such, our guarantees hold against \emph{blind attackers}, while this experiment characterizes the boundary at which they degrade.
+This is expected, as any keyed watermarking scheme becomes vulnerable if key identity can be reliably inferred.
+Therefore, the importance of secure key management and watermark designs that make key inference difficult cannot be overstated. \textbf{Second}, our defense cannot add any forgery-resistance to a watermark that can be forged with $N=1$ samples.
+We call such attack \emph{instance-based} attacks, which have been demonstrated against the Tree-Ring image watermark~\citep{wen2023tree}.
+The attacks by \cite{muller2025black, jain2025forging} are successful with $N=1$ watermarked image by optimizing the forged image to be similar to the observed watermarked image in the diffusion model's latent space (see example in \Cref{fig:semantic_forgery}).
+These are not flaws in our approach, but instead stem from the underlying watermarking method which lacks proper randomization of the watermark.
+To the best of our knowledge, forgery-resistant image watermarks that withstand such instance-based attackers are an open problem. \textbf{Third}, while our experiments primarily focus on 2B $\to$ 8B models and Red-Green list watermarks, our results generalize to larger models and watermarking methods we did not survey in our paper since fundamental vulnerability patterns remain consistent and our theoretical analysis is model-agnostic.
+We empirically validate this on a 13B model (see \Cref{tab:key-scaling}).
+We provide further discussion on deployment considerations, key management, attack analysis, and computational and statistical perspectives in \Cref{sec:extdiscussion}.

-\paragraph{Broader Impact.} Multi-key watermarking represents a practical, deployment-ready defense that treats underlying watermarking methods as black boxes, enabling broad applicability across existing systems.
-By demonstrating that forgery resistance can be enhanced without modifying the underlying generative models or requiring extensive retraining, our approach provides a path toward more trustworthy content attribution systems in adversarial environments.